Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 • nodules in the veins.

 The list goes on, but sometimes there are no symptoms at all?
-The so-called latent form, due to which hypercoagulability is detected only after blood is taken for analysis.
+The so-called latent form, due to which hypercoagulation is detected only after donating blood for analysis.

-Thus, if some or all of the symptoms present in the lists appear in you, then it's time to take care of your health.
+Thus, if some or all of the symptoms present in the lists are manifested in you, then it's time to take care of your health.

 Remember, the disease is easier and faster to treat in the early stages, when it has not yet taken root deep into your body.

-Do not run it and do not leave it to chance or "maybe it will pass by itself."
-Undoubtedly, the resources of the body are great.
+Do not run it and do not leave it to chance or "by chance it will pass by itself."
+Undoubtedly, the body's resources are great.
 And Tibetan medicine is for the body to cope with the disease itself.

-Let's continue the research, and for starters, let's find out where the roots of all diseases come from, in particular thick blood.
+Let's continue our research, and first let's find out where the roots of all diseases come from, in particular, thick blood.

 Where are the roots of all diseases

 Our world is diverse and complex for some, but simple and great for others.
-The ability to behave, to subordinate thoughts to one’s will, to manage one’s state in different situations, to start the right biochemical processes, allow a person to have strong energy and strong immunity, and therefore resistance to any diseases.
+The ability to behave, to subordinate thoughts to one's will, to manage one's condition in different situations, to launch the correct biochemical processes, allows a person to have strong energy and strong immunity, which means resistance to any diseases.

-The integrity of the body begins to collapse with psycho-emotional factors that affect us daily.
-If a person knows how to cope with them, processing any emotional jumps in the direction of a positive shift forward for himself, he will be able to easily respond to any uncomfortable situation, remain in good health and, moreover, develop his energy potential.
+The integrity of the body begins to break down with psychoemotional factors that affect us every day.
+If a person knows how to cope with them, processing any emotional leaps towards a positive shift forward for himself, he will be able to react easily to any uncomfortable situation, remain in good health and, moreover, develop his energy potential.

-Otherwise, under the influence of the crazy pace of life, stressful situations at work, at home or on the road, a negative energy charge begins to accumulate, gradually destroying the energy shell of a person.
+Otherwise, under the influence of the crazy pace of life, stressful situations at work, at home or on the road, a negative energy charge begins to accumulate, gradually destroying a person's energy shell.

-At first, this affects the psychological health of a person, in the future, the destruction passes to the physical level, where internal organs begin to suffer and various sores come out.
+At first, it affects the psychological health of a person, in the future, the destruction goes to the physical level, where internal organs begin to suffer and various sores begin to creep out.

 What is the cause of thick blood and what factors contribute to its development?

-Blood density is affected by a number of factors, the most common of which are:
+The density of blood is influenced by a number of factors, the most common of which are:

-• an excess of red blood cells, platelets and hemoglobin,
+• excess amount of red blood cells, platelets and hemoglobin,

 • irradiation,